Do you want to make a separate RSS feed for each category in WordPress?

 For instance, if you have a technology news blog, then your users can choose to subscribe only to news about the devices that they use.

-However, a plain RSS feed isn’t readable without a feed reader.
-And nowadays, most users don’t use a feed reader to subscribe to their favorite websites.
+However, a plain RSS feed isn’t readable without a feed reader, and most users aren’t using one to subscribe to their favorite websites.

-Luckily, you can use your category feeds to deliver content to your users anywhere they want.
+Luckily, you can still use your category feeds to deliver content to your users anywhere they want.

-For instance, you can ask users to sign up for your email newsletter with an option to get updates only for specific categories.
+For example, you can ask users to sign up for your email newsletter and choose to receive updates only for specific content categories.

 Similarly, you can also allow users to get instant push notifications for each category using PushEngage.
-It is the best push notification service on the market and allows you to send messages directly to your users’ devices (desktop as well as mobile phones).
+It is the best push notification service on the market that allows you to send messages directly to your users’ devices (desktops as well as mobile phones).

 PushEngage allows you to set up automatic push notifications using RSS feeds.
-You can simply enter your category RSS feed URL, and a push notification will go out whenever a new post is published in that category.
+You simply need to enter your category RSS feed URL, and a push notification will go out whenever a new post is published in that category.

-We hope this article helped you learn how to make separate RSS feed for each category in WordPress.
-You may also want to see these easy tips to grow your blog traffic or take a look at our comparison of the best live chat software for small business.
+We hope this article helped you learn how to make separate RSS feeds for each category in WordPress.
+You may also want to see our guide on how to add custom post types to your WordPress RSS feed or our expert pick of the best WordPress RSS feed plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.